Multi-Agent Pathfinding Under Team-Connected Communication Constraint via Adaptive Path Expansion and Dynamic Leading: Overview of Contributions

 To address this issue, we introduce \glsentryfull{APG}: a method that enables agents to iteratively refine and expand their paths multiple times if they fail to reach their goals in prior expanding attempts.
-When expanding, the paths must be collision-free and satisfy the \gls{ACOMM} constraint.
-However, a collision may still occur if an agent stops at its goal location such that it impedes progress of other agents along their own planned paths.
-Rather than replanning the entire paths, we refine the prior planned paths by trimming them to the point of collision and then re-expanding from that point.
+The term \textit{adaptive} refers to two features: (1) that the number of path expansions can vary for each agent, with additional attempts to expand the plan potentially resolving conflicts borne of communication constraint violations, and (2) that the planned paths can be modified if \textit{collision-at-goal} situations occur in which an agent coming to rest at its goal location impedes progress of other agents along their own planned paths \cite{bui2024multi}.
+When expanding, different from \gls{PBS} and \gls{OTIMAPP}, the planned paths in our planning framework must satisfy the \gls{ACOMM} constraint with prior planned paths.
+As \textit{collision-at-goal} situations happen, rather than replanning the entire paths, we refine the prior planned paths by trimming them to the point of collision and then re-expanding from that point.
 This approach avoids breaking the communication constraints of follower agents, which would otherwise necessitate replanning for all subsequent agents.
 The \gls{APG} alone does not fully address the \gls{MAT3C} problem if the leader stalls or achieves goals before the follower agents.
 To resolve this, we propose the second technique \textit{dynamic leading}.